Nicole Chan Photography

 I wouldn’t recommend this for professional uses because of the plethora of other options – lavalier mics, boom mics, etc. However, I do believe that a plugin one will be the easiest and most reusable in the future for consumer use!

 Again, technically you don’t need any, but NO ONE enjoys shaky footage.
 Also, the person holding the iPhone, Android, or tablet will get very tired.
 Stabilization is key.
-After the wedding, you can use this tripod for taking really great selfies!
+After the wedding, you can use this tripod for taking really great selfies.

 IMPORTANT!
 USE A SANDBAG!